jpjpjp2020/schoolprojects/GO_SSR_car_site/README.md

 - Used a channel with goroutines to run the serach for cars in teh sidebar search.
 With 10 cars in the API, it is an overkill, but a good place to use channels and goroutines if this would be a real life car sales page, etc.

-- Interestingly, as searchbar has 8 "decoupled" serach categories, there was an opportunity to track how many searches actually run in the channel and then compare the count of searches vs some care appearing in the searches.
-If the search count and result count for some car matches, then the car is the one we are looking for - kind of an anonymous serach where context does not matter.
+- Interestingly, as searchbar has 8 "decoupled" search categories, there was an opportunity to track how many searches actually run in the channel and then compare the count of searches vs some care appearing in the searches.
+If the search count and result count for some car matches, then the car is the one we are looking for - kind of an anonymous search where context does not matter.
 Would not probably scale really well, but kept that logic, as it just is interestng and works.